whitneyburton/portfolios/students/1507/jeff-ruane/20151120-jeff_ruane-m3.markdown

 * On October 10, I helped teach the Kids Who Code class.
 * On October 16, I held a student led session with Alon and Ross to help module 1 students make bash aliases and customize Atom.
+* On November 5, I got a student shoutout from MB for helping with CSV parsing in Rales Engine.

 ## Review